Designations Congruent with Things: Chapter 26

 “I only ask because—”

-“It was terribly kind of you to invite us,” Hermann says, breaking in.
+“It was terribly kind of you to invite us.”
+Hermann breaks in.
 “We very much appreciate your efforts to secure Newton a position with the Neuroscience Department.”

 “Don’t mention it,” Rush replies.

-Hermann clamps his hand shut around Newton’s elbow and pulls him away from the piano, into a bare-walled, shadowed hallway between the fluorescently-lit living room and kitchen.
-He doesn’t release Newton’s arm until they have reached the midpoint of the short corridor.
-On either side of them darkness creeps from open doorways like a substance with momentum.
-Like a substance with intent.
+Hermann clamps his hand shut around Newton’s elbow and pulls him away from the piano, into a bare-walled, shadowed hall between the living room and kitchen.
+He doesn’t release Newton’s arm until they have reached the midpoint of the short passage.
+On either side of them darkness creeps from open doorways like it carries momentum.

-“Rush looks like someone I knew,” Newton says, his eyes narrowing suspiciously as he looks laterally, back toward the yellow light of the living room they’ve just vacated.
+“Rush looks like someone I knew.”
+Newton looks back toward the yellow light of the living room they’ve just vacated.
 Light hits his glasses at an oblique angle and glares off the lenses, making it difficult to see his eyes.
 “I think I’ve met him before.
 I think I—”

 Newton shifts his gaze.
-The glare upon his glasses fades to nothing with the changing angle of his head.
-His eyes snap to Hermann’s face.
+The glare on his glasses fades to nothing with the changing angle of his head.
+His gaze snaps to Hermann’s face.

 Hermann immediately and deeply regrets this change in the focus of Newton’s attention.